shyguy1412/esbuild-bitburner-plugin/README.md

 This is the path that the Netscript Definitions file will be placed at.
 This is optional.

+### Polling

+If your filesystem does not support filesystem events, you can set `usePolling` to true to enable polling.
+You can also set `pollingInterval` to set the polling interval in ms

+### Push on Connect

+This option only affects mirror behaviour.
+By default the game synchronizes the mirror with the ingame state on (re)connect.
+This means all changes made while not connected will be lost.
+By setting `pushOnConnect` to true, the mirror will always be uploaded into the game first, preserving any changes made when not connected.

 ### Mirror

 This enables file mirroring.
 You can use this to map remote servers to a local path like this: